mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 At first glance, it feels like you’ve achieved agent observability.
 Each request and response is stored for you by default, without the developer needing to write any additional logging code.

-In practice, though, having the data and being able to use it are very different things.
+In reality, having the data and being able to use it are very different things.
 Turning inference table data into something you can reliably analyze means building additional processing pipelines to extract, normalize, and structure the data.

 However, adding more pipelines also increases the complexity of your data stack.
 Each new step introduces assumptions about how the model behaves and what the data will look like, and those assumptions need to hold up in production.